pbtrre95/The_Nature_Of_Code/01_introduction/06_Perlin_Noise/README.md

 In this case, the noise has a range between 0 and 1, but we'd like to draw a circle with a range between 0 and the window's width.

 Eg.

+Here the background is redrawn every frame with a reduced opacity so the trail of the balls being draw can be seen
 ```
 function draw() {
 	fill(0, 15); //draws black rectangle with 15% opacity every frame, creating trail effect